AnilaAnilaN/CS50-s-Introduction-to-Programming-with-Python_Week-0/README.md

 Even if you haven’t studied physics (recently or ever!), you might have heard that 𝐸 =𝑚⁢𝑐2, wherein 𝐸 represents energy (measured in Joules), 𝑚 represents mass (measured in kilograms), and 𝑐 represents the speed of light (measured approximately as 300000000 meters per second), per Albert Einstein et al. Essentially, the formula means that mass and energy are equivalent.

 In a file called einstein.py, implement a program in Python that prompts the user for mass as an integer (in kilograms) and then outputs the equivalent number of Joules as an integer.
 Assume that the user will input an integer.

+# 5. Tip Calculator
+And now for my Wizard tip calculator.

+— Morty Seinfeld

+In the United States, it’s customary to leave a tip for your server after dining in a restaurant, typically an amount equal to 15% or more of your meal’s cost.
+Not to worry, though, we’ve written a tip calculator for you, below!

+def main():
+    dollars = dollars_to_float(input("How much was the meal? "))
+    percent = percent_to_float(input("What percentage would you like to tip? ")) tip = dollars * percent
+    print(f"Leave ${tip:.2f}")

+def dollars_to_float(d):
+    # TODO

+def percent_to_float(p):
+    # TODO

+main()
+Well, we’ve written most of a tip calculator for you.
+Unfortunately, we didn’t have time to implement two functions:

+dollars_to_float, which should accept a str as input (formatted as $##.##, wherein each # is a decimal digit), remove the leading $, and return the amount as a float.
+For instance, given $50.00 as input, it should return 50.0. percent_to_float, which should accept a str as input (formatted as ##%, wherein each # is a decimal digit), remove the trailing %, and return the percentage as a float.
+For instance, given 15% as input, it should return 0.15.
+Assume that the user will input values in the expected formats.